DasMonkey/MindlyAI/Markdown files/FEATURE_IMAGE_EXPLANATION.md

 ## ✅ Implementation Complete

-Added a new right-click context menu option: **"MindlyAI: Explain This Image"**
+Added a new right-click context menu option: **"Mentelo: Explain This Image"**

 ---